 Truly, you can make the most of your journey by calling nature your home.
 Zanskar offers you all your heart could desire – trekking, hiking, river rafting – to name a few things.
 Take your trusty tent, or rent out the entire equipment, and head on out to Zanskar to enjoy the region in the earnest.

-To make the most of your camping adventures through Zanskar – here’s a handy list of all the tips and tricks.
+To make the most of your camping adventures through Zanskar Valley in the Himalayas – here’s a handy list of all the tips and tricks.

 Let's quickly dive into the details:

-The highest valley in Jammu, Zanskar can get especially freezing.
-Thus, in order to enjoy your camping adventures fully, I suggest you plan your travels in the summer months of June – September.
+The highest valley in Ladakh, Zanskar can get especially freezing.
+Thus, in order to enjoy your camping adventures fully, I suggest you plan your travels to Zanskar Valley in the summer months of June – September.
 Also, as an added bonus – the valley has full blooming flowers covering the landscape – which makes for a stunning change from the rest of the arid Ladakhi regions.

 With the Zanskar river flowing freely, you’ll be reminded of the spark of life no matter how difficult the terrain might get.
 It is a therapeutic place to be in!

-Alternatively, if you have your own camping gear; do proper research on where all you can set up your tents.
-Of course, this will come in handy and help you avoid any kind of trouble.
+Alternatively, if you have your own camping gear; do proper research on where you can set up your camps in Zanskar Valley.
+Of course, this will come in handy and help you avoid any kind of trouble up there in the trans-Himalayas.

 Bring a Proper Sleeping Bag

 Now, that we have spoken about tents – let’s spend some time discussing your sleeping bag.
-The temperatures in Zanskar valley, no matter what time of the year you visit – will be cold.
+The temperatures in Zanskar valley, no matter what time of the year you visit – will mostly be cold in most sightseeing places up there in this remote desert.
 Nights are especially freezing, especially if you’re sleeping in the open.
 In terms of your gear, the single most important thing becomes your sleeping bag.

 Ensure that the sleeping bag is able to handle at the very least -10 degrees Celsius.
 Otherwise, you won’t be able to stay warm and your experience can be potentially ruined.
 Add to the cold the inability to get proper oxygen for your lungs.
 Trust me, you don’t want to be cold, period.